AuReMe/mpwt/README.rst

 Errors
 ~~~~~~

-If you encounter errors (and it is highly possible) there is some tips that can help you resolved them.
+If you encounter errors (and it is highly possible) there is informations that can help you resolved them.

 For error during PathoLogic inference, you can use the log arguments.
 The log contains the summary of the build and the error for each species.